Combine your ACCA with an MA in Finance and Investment§

 ACCA accreditation and postgraduate degrees are both recognised signs of excellence around the world.
 Holding both opens the door to higher positions and salaries by providing a far broader skills set, and by proving your ability and dedication.

-The MSc in Finance develops a blend of practical skills and academic excellence designed to help you advance your career.
-The combined ACCA + MSc programme closely reflects the needs of the modern marketplace, so you will develop the skills employers really value.
+The MA in Finance and Investment develops a blend of practical skills and academic excellence designed to help you advance your career.
+The combined ACCA + MA programme closely reflects the needs of the modern marketplace, so you will develop the skills employers really value.

 Minimum entry requirements